|

 Is fate messing with them or is he just unlucky?
 And seriously, how many times does a girl have to say she's sorry?
 Download this wickedly funny

 Download this delicious story today.
 Digital ebook.
 Get the paperback.
+Listen on Audible.
 She thinks he's a cute but soft academic.
 He thinks her tough act is just swagger.
 Funny how fast attitudes can change when you have to rely on each other to survive.
 Read this sassy and exciting romance today.
 Download the Digital ebook.

 Download this sexy, saucy, deliciously naughty frolic today.
 Digital ebook Eden Books Get the paperback.
 Stepping out of her comfort zone may be the best mistake Naomi's ever made.